What is asbestos?

 Why is it a problem?

-Inhalation of asbestos fibres can lead to serious diseases such as lung cancer, mesothelioma (a cancer of the linings of the lungs or lower digestive tract) and asbestosis (a chronic fibrosis of the lungs).
+Inhalation of the fibres can lead to serious diseases such as lung cancer, mesothelioma (a cancer of the linings of the lungs or lower digestive tract) and asbestosis (a chronic fibrosis of the lungs).

 Many cases of these diseases occurring now are a result of exposure in industries that used asbestos extensively in the past.
 However, the fact that asbestos was also installed in many buildings means that a wider range of people still have the potential to be exposed – particularly building and maintenance workers.